crabmusket/crabmusket.net/blog/content/drafts/2018-08-26-it-turns-everything-it-touches-into-a-machine.md

 Technique has created the conditions for global climate change by excluding moral factors like sustainability from its calculus.
 It now offers a solution that enables us to keep ignoring these factors.

-Technique, as we have seen, expands its own moral universe at the expense of any other.
+_Technique expands its own moral universe at the expense of any other._

 ## Benediction